 |An image etched into our collective psyche|

-20 minutes later I finally got to call Mei Lin, but I couldn’t get through to her.
-By the time I came back out on the streets again, the North Tower had also fallen.
-The World Trade Center was gone, destroyed, erased from the skyline.
+20 minutes later I finally got to use the bank phone to call Mei Lin, but I couldn’t get through to her.
+By the time I went back out on the streets again, the North Tower too had fallen.
+The World Trade Center was gone, erased from the world’s most famous skyline.

 |The worst headline imaginable|